 A Film Festival to Discover and Nurture New Talent

-The jury members will consist of esteemed domestic and international industry professionals.
-After preliminary judges nominate the first round of nominees, the official jury members will announce the winners and give out awards on the last day of the festival.
+After preliminary judges nominate the first round of nominees, the official jury members, who are esteemed domestic and international industry professionals, will judge the films and the awards including the Grand Prize will be given out on the last day of the festival.
 In addition, the SKIP CITY AWARD is given to a Japanese film which displays promising talent for feature filmmaking.
-Moreover, we invite domestic and international industry professionals from all over the world to participate in the festival and network with the festival participants and audience members.

 Film Festival as a Springboard for Exciting New Talent

 After screening their films at our festival, many of the festival graduates have gone on to build careers in and out of Japan.
 Looking at international cinema, Nuri Bilge Ceylan, who won the Grand Prize with Climates in the 2007 edition of our festival, scored three consecutive wins at Cannes Film Festival for Best Director with Three Monkeys (2008), Grand Prix with Once Upon a Time in Anatolia (2011), and Palme d'Or with Winter Sleep (2014).

 In addition, after premiering at our festival, Simple Simon, the winner of the Special Jury Prize in the 2011 edition, Matterhorn, the winner of Grand Prize in the 2014 edition, The Way He Looks, the winner of Best Screenplay in the 2014 edition, China's Van Goghs, the winner of Best Director at the 2017 edition, and The Last Suit, the winner of Audience Award at the 2018 edition, were released theatrically in Japan and became box office hits.